 Christina Searle MBACP

-Sometimes you may not even know what it is you need, you just feel the need to be with someone who will accompany you in understanding your world and experiences and will not judge you.
+Sometimes you may not even know what it is you need; you just feel the need to be with someone who will accompany you in understanding your world and experiences and will not judge you.
+To be able to speak your own truth can in itself be a release that brings benefits.

-Counselling provides you with time that is just for you and in complete confidence.
-Within an accompanying relationship, counselling may help you find some of your own answers and a level of comfort to be able to live life as fully as possible.
+Counselling provides you with time that is dedicated to you in complete confidence.
+Within an accompanying and safe relationship, counselling may help you find some of your own answers and understanding to enable you to live a fuller life or find your own way through a situation, that on at the moment seems too big to tackle.

 Training, qualifications & experience